Selling a House in Probate: A Florida Guide

 Pros:

-Easier to Negotiate: Since both the seller and buyer have a personal connection to the descendant, the sale may be easier to negotiate.
+Easier to Negotiate: Since the seller and buyer are personally connected to the descendant, the sale may be easier to negotiate.
 Both sides may also be more flexible about reaching a mutually beneficial agreement.

 Inheritance Stays in the Family: By selling the house or property to a family member, you can have peace of mind that it will stay in the family, especially if there are a lot of memories associated with the estate.